Marg1na1/stroyka-react/README.md

 ## Installation and Launch steps (Windows):

 ### CRA:
-1. In the clent folder, launch a terminal and type npn i.
+1. In the clent folder, launch a terminal and type npm i.
 2. Next type npm start.

 ### env